-- a) Fairing and bodywork may be replaced with exact cosmetic duplicates of the original parts, but must appear to be as originally produced by the manufacturer for the homologated motorcycle, with slight differences due to the racing use (different pieces mix, fixing points, fairing bottom, etc).
+a) Fairing and bodywork may be replaced with exact cosmetic duplicates of the original parts, but must appear to be as originally produced by the manufacturer for the homologated motorcycle, with slight differences due to the racing use (different pieces mix, fixing points, fairing bottom, etc).
 The material may be changed.
 The use of carbon fibre or carbon composite materials is not allowed.
 Specific reinforcements in Kevlar[®] or carbon are allowed locally around holes and stressed areas.
-Headlights must be included even when considered external. - b) For all bodywork paint and decal design is free. - c) Overall size and dimensions must be the same as the original part, with a tolerance of +-10 mm, respecting the design and features of the homologated fairing as far as possible.
-The overall width of the frontal area may be +10 mm maximum.
-The decision of the Technical Director is final.
+Headlights must be included even when considered external.